athornton/JupyterCon-2018-talk/talk.rst

 `LSST Mirror Design`_
 =====================

-* 8.4m, but that combines primary and tertiary
+* 8.4m, but that combines primary and tertiary.
-    * Effective collection area equivalent to 5.6m mirror
+    * Effective collection area equivalent to 5.6m mirror.
 * Not the largest primary telescope mirror, but...
-* The primary/tertiary mirror is the largest monolithic piece of glass ever fabricated
+* The primary/tertiary mirror is the largest monolithic piece of glass ever fabricated.

 .. _LSST Mirror Design: https://www.lsst.org/about/tel-site/mirror